ThomasJScott3/Unit-14-Deep-Learning/README.md

 <br>

-In this homework assignment, we were asked to use LTSM RNNs to evaluate bitcoin sentiment.
+In this homework assignment, I was asked to use LTSM RNNs to evaluate which indicator better predicted bitcoin price trends.
 The datasets were provided to us in .CSV format.
 They are contained in the 'Solution' folder in this repository.
 The two jupyter notebooks use pretty much the same code.
 In fact, I did not make any major alterations when putting my code from the closing notebook into the FNG notebook.
 Moreover, most of the substantial code was already provided.
 All I was asked to do was essentially fill in the blanks.
 I used clear variable names throughout my code as well as concise comments on virtually every line for which I was responsible.

 <br>